neocmakelsp/neocmakelsp/README.md

 ```

 It just remove the space in the end, replace `\t` at the begin of each line to ` `, if set `indent_size` to space, and format the first line to right place.
 It does little, but I think it is enough.

+## User Feedback

+* I do not know if all features will work on mac and windows, so if someone use mac or windows, please help me and send pr for this project.
+* I want a comaintainer, who is familiar with mac, windows, and lsp.